divonlan/genozip/docs/opt-stats.rst

-.. option:: -w, --show-stats   Show the internal structure of a genozip file and the associated compression statistics.
+.. option:: -w, --stats   Show the internal structure of a genozip file and the associated compression statistics.

                      |